- Cooking Is An Expression of Your Soul

 1) Croatian Bajadera Cake (Uncle Vic Cake) recipe:

 If you are a true chocolate lover, then Croatian Bajadera is a cake for you.
 It is the best type of quick cake that does not need cooking or baking.
 Kids love it, grown-ups love it, the whole world loves it - so there is no way you won't adore it either.
-You can make it a nice hand-made gift if you wrap Bajadera pieces in a fancy paper and even give them for trick or treat.
+As one of the classic Balkan cake recipes, you can make it a nice hand-made gift by wrapping Bajadera pieces in fancy paper, even giving them for trick or treat.
 The possibilities with Bajadera Cake are truly limitless, and they are a perfect match with tea or coffee.
 The preparation process is so simple that your kids can help you with it and it will still be simply amazing.
 Croatian Bajadera cake is a brand for decades, and it has put down roots so deep in Croatian tradition that people use it as a means of letting others know how much they love and appreciate them.
 For instance, the love for Croatian Bajadera cake is so big that there is an unwritten rule which says: If you want to buy someone a birthday present or any other present, buy them Bajadera cake.
 In that way, they will know you care about them.
 Hence, should you have your dear friends coming over to your place, make them Bajadera, let them know how important they are to you.

 Croatian Bajadera Cake